yokodrea/Mina/README.md

-# Minapip uninstall ollama -y
+# still need to update it